ya-ilya/python-game/README.md

 # python-game
-> do not judge strictly, this is my first normal program on Python
+> do not judge strictly, this is my first normal program on Python <br>
+> You may find it boring, but again, don't judge it harshly
 ### Usage
 - Install Python on https://www.python.org/downloads/
 - Download the game itself